s1r0n/seed-node-genesis/governance.md

 ## 2. The Repair Rubric (Allocation Criteria)

-Every disbursement must score ≥7/10 on this public matrix.
+Every disbursement (payment made from the [Repair Fund](https://spiritwiki.lightningpath.org/index.php/Repair_Fund) or [Regeneration Fund](https://spiritwiki.lightningpath.org/index.php/Regeneration_Fund) must score ≥7/10 on this public matrix.
 Add a comment in the allocation issue with the score.

 | Dimension | Points | How to Verify |
 |-----------|--------|---------------|